HeathKlifff/HeathKlifff/README.md

 ->> 👋 Hi, I’m @HeathKlifff (not my real name OFC).
 ->> 👀 I’m interested in ...
 Artificial Intelligence, Machine Learning, Python.
 ->> 🌱 I’m currently learning ...
 Computer Science with Specialisation in AI.
 ->> 💞️ I’m looking to collaborate on ...
-AI related Projects upto intermidiate level.
+AI/ML related Projects upto intermidiate level.
-->> 📫 How to reach me ... https://www.linkedin.com/in/dhairya-saatoliya-076147220/
+->> 📫 How to reach me ... https://www.linkedin.com/in/dhairya-saatoliya-ds23/

 <!---
 HeathKlifff/HeathKlifff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.